-The seventh-day Sabbath commencing at sunset on Friday evening and concluding at sunset on Saturday is set aside for worship, prayer, praise, Bible study, sharing, fellowship and community-related activities.
+The seventh-day Sabbath, commencing at sunset on Friday evening and concluding at sunset on Saturday, is set aside for worship, prayer, praise, Bible-study, sharing, fellowship and community related activities.
 The Sabbath worship services are the highlight of the weekly gatherings.
-No classes or sporting activities are held during Sabbath hours and regular University services such as the library and the sports facilities are not available for use.
+No classes or sporting activities are held during Sabbath hours, and regular University services such as the library and the sports facilities are not available for use.
 Some students visit AIDS sufferers, others provide music for hospital patients, while others tell Bible stories to village children.
 With the exception of essential services, the work program ceases.
-Because the day is considered sacred, no regular or non-essential work is done anywhere on the campus either by outside contractors, University staff or students.
+Because the day is considered sacred, no regular or non-essential work is done anywhere on campus by University staff, students, or outside contractors.